BDenizKoca/Tideflow-md-to-pdf/README.md

 ## Why I Built It
 I wanted a dead-simple, elegant writing tool that outputs print‑ready PDFs **without relying on a web service**, LaTeX toolchains, or heavy exports.
 That's that TideFlow is, a simple use editor for quickly editing and formatting markdowns as pdfs.
+## Who Is This For?

+Tideflow is designed for:

+- Writers...
+- Researchers...
+- Product thinkers...
+- Developers...

+If you think best in Markdown but publish in PDF — Tideflow bridges that gap.

 ## Features
 * Real‑time two-way scroll sync between editor & PDF preview (Has around %85 accuracy)